Plenary Workshop Facilitators

 Her primary interest is in demonstrating how poetry serves as another manner of thinking, a “weapon of peace”, and a medium to instill hope.
 It is her passion to help students develop an Arts-oriented and Arts-based attitude as professionals, and to expand their own style.

 Gina is the lead convenor of Expressive Arts Philippines, and Director of MAGIS Creative Spaces.
-She has a doctorate in Expressive Arts at the European Graduate School in Switzerland, a Master of Arts in Mental Health Counseling and Expressive Arts, focused on Art Therapy from Lesley University in Boston, Massachusetts; and a Master of Science in Education from Fordham University.
-Gina has been an educator for 25 years, focused on early childhood and special education.
+She obtained her Doctor of Philosophy degree (Summa Cum Laude) in Expressive Arts: Therapy, Coaching, Consulting & Education, Conflict Transformation & Peacebuilding at the European Graduate School in Switzerland; a Master of Arts in Mental Health Counseling and Expressive Arts, focused on Art Therapy from Lesley University in Boston, Massachusetts; and a Master of Science in Education from Fordham University.
+Gina has been an educator for 30 years, focused on early childhood and special education.
 She is also a licensed and board certified clinical professional art therapist, a trauma specialist, and expressive arts practitioner.